boriskaus/MagmaThermoKinematics.jl/docs/src/man/zircon_growth.md

 # Option 3 — single tracer
 result = simulate_zircon_growth_from_tracers(Tracers[1])
 ```
-Note that `ZirconGrowth` simulates how a single zircon crystal grows with with time. `age_years` is a volume-averaged age of the crystal (with age is in years), which one would obtain if measuring the age using the full zircon crystal,
+`ZirconGrowth` simulates how a single zircon crystal grows with time. `age_years` is the volume-averaged age of the crystal, in years — the age one would measure on the whole zircon crystal rather than on a single growth zone.

 #### Return values